The End (The Doors song): Marilyn Manson cover

 Marilyn Manson recorded a cover of "The End" for use on the soundtrack to the miniseries The Stand.
 The recording was produced by country musician Shooter Jennings, who also produced Manson's eleventh studio album, We Are Chaos.
-The song was released for digital download and streaming on November 22, 2019, with a 7-inch picture disc scheduled to be released via Loma Vista Recordings on March 6, 2020.
+The song was released for digital download and streaming on November 22, 2019, with a 12-inch picture disc scheduled to be released via Loma Vista Recordings on March 6, 2020.
 The vinyl would have been limited to 2,000 copies worldwide, and all pre-orders were accompanied by an immediate download of the track.
 The vinyl artwork consisted of an original watercolor piece painted by the vocalist.
 A music video based on the single's artwork was created by Zev Deans, which utilized watercolor self-portraits created by Manson.

-The 7" vinyl release was canceled, however, and the song and its music video were removed from all download, streaming and video hosting services shortly after release.
+The vinyl release was canceled, however, and the song and its music video were removed from all download, streaming and video hosting services shortly after release.
 An interviewer with Guitar World later said the vinyl release was "nixed" by the Doors, with Jennings saying the band claimed the pair were "taking liberties" with its release.
 The Stand director Josh Boone also confirmed the cover would not appear in the miniseries, saying the recording "ultimately proved too expensive to use.
 The show was made on a very tight budget and some of the dreams we had went to the wayside."

 Manson had previously released a version of the Doors song "Five to One" as a b-side on their 2000 single "Disposable Teens".
 He later performed "Five to One" – as well as "Love Me Two Times" and "People Are Strange" – alongside Ray Manzarek and Robby Krieger at the 2012 Sunset Strip Music Festival.
-In 2016, he performed "Not to Touch the Earth" with guitarist Johnny Depp during an event at Amoeba Music.
+In 2016, he performed "Not to Touch the Earth" with actor Johnny Depp on the guitar during an event at Amoeba Music.